polixir/emei/README.md

-# emei
+# Emei

-Emei is a toolkit for developing causal reinforcement learning algorithms.
+Emei is an open source toolkit proposed for causal reinforcement learning.
+Here are the main features:

+- providing a causal diagram corresponding to the environment;
+- friendly model-based RL interface;
+- coming with offline dataset.